marcospgp/buildtogether-site/index.md

 has fallen short of solving this.
 I mainly end up spending a lot of time catching up on different people who are yelling into the void.

-I think this can be much better with the right functionality, and designed with the right incentives.
+I think this can be much better, designed with the right functionality and incentives.